National Shrine of Our Lady of Fatima: The Canonical Establishment and Early Years of the Parish

 Responding to the need to form a new parish aside from the old one in Polo, Manila Archbishop, Cardinal Rufino Santos, canonically established on March 7, 1961, a new parish in Valenzuela and appointed Espiritu D. Izon as its first parish priest.
 Santos readily agreed to the suggestion of Izon that the new parish be placed under the patronage of Our Lady of Fatima.
 Little did he know that the institution of the new parish would soon become a midpoint of Marian devotion in the town and eventually in the country.

 Upon the creation of the parish, there was no yet available place where a church and rectory could be built.
 Izon started working to fulfill the realization of such endeavor despite the fact that there were also no facilities and equipment for the liturgical services and no funds to start them.
 The late Don Vicente Araneta generously offered the use of the chapel of their company, the Gregorio Araneta Machineries Inc. (GAMI) compound near MacArthur Highway, as the temporary parish church and convent.
 It would then be easy for Izon to scout for a place suited to build a parish church.
 It was also in this chapel where the life-size wooden image of Our Lady of Fatima, a donation from Jose Delos Santos, was first enshrined.
 For the next years, Father Izon unfolded his plans to build a community of faithful in the parish, including the organization of the parish pastoral council and some religious associations.
 Not long, the need to start building a church edifice in honor of Our Lady of Fatima remained to be an urgent priority.

 Meanwhile, on September 11, 1963, through an Executive Order issued by President Diosdado Macapagal, he reunited the two separated towns of Polo and Valenzuela and retained the name Valenzuela for the reunified town, in memory of the homegrown hero, Pio Valenzuela.

 Because of the necessity to build the church, Izon sought the help of the parishioners and went to different places nearby to look for an appropriate site where the church and rectory could be constructed.
-After his many struggles, he approached and appealed to the kindness of the children of Don Emeterio Barcelon to donate a part of their land situated at the highest portion of Pag-asa I Subdivision.
+After many struggles, he approached and appealed to the kindness of the children of Don Emeterio Barcelon to donate a part of their land situated at the highest portion of Pag-asa I Subdivision.
 The Barcelon Family donated a 3,000 sqm lot located 1 km away from MacArthur Highway.